scverse/scvi-tools/docs/user_guide/models/amortizedlda.rst

 Preliminaries
 ==============
-Amortized LDA takes as input a scRNA-seq gene expression matrix :math:`X` with :math:`N` cells and :math:`G` genes.
+Amortized LDA takes as input a scRNA-seq gene expression matrix :math:`X` with :math:`N` cells and :math:`G` features.
-Because the LDA model assumes the input is ordered, we refer to this format as the bag-of-words (BoW) representation of the gene expression UMI counts.
+Because the LDA model assumes the input is ordered, we refer to this format as the bag-of-words (BoW) representation of the feature counts.
 Additionally, the number of topics to model must be manually set by the user prior to fitting the model.

 Generative process
 ==================

-Amortized LDA posits that the :math:`N` observed UMI counts for cell :math:`c` are treated as ordered.
-For the :math:`n`th UMI count, the gene expressed, :math:`x_{cn}` is produced according to the following generative process:
+Amortized LDA posits that the :math:`N` observed feature counts for cell :math:`c` are treated as ordered.
+For the :math:`n`th feature count, the feature observed, :math:`x_{cn}` is produced according to the following generative process:

 .. math::
    :nowrap: